Varying-coefficient mixture of experts model for dynamic heterogeneous populations: application to mouse cortical development: Simulation studies

 Finally, we investigate a Wilks phenomenon when applying the generalized likelihood ratio test (GLRT) statistic (as described in Section \ref{glrt}) for testing $H_0: \boldsymbol{\beta}(\cdot)=\boldsymbol{\beta}$.
 We focus on the parameter $\boldsymbol{\beta}$, the parameter that presents in the mixing proportion function, since estimation of non-constant mixing proportions is the key innovation in this article.
 The data-generating process is the same as in the previous setting, except that $\boldsymbol{\beta} (u)$ in (\ref{sim1_set}) is now taken to be a constant vector.
-We set the true values of $\boldsymbol{\beta}$ to be $(-1,1),\, (-0.5,1),$ and $(-1,0.5)$, respectively.
-The estimation method described in Section~\ref{est_cons} is used to compute the log-likelihood $\ell(H_0)$ under the null hypothesis and the log-likelihood $\ell(H_a)$ under the alternative hypothesis.
+Therefore, we consider the \textbf{Coefficient Setting 3}, where we set the true values of $\boldsymbol{\beta}$ to be $(-1,1),\, (-0.5,1),$ and $(-1,0.5)$, respectively.
+The hybrid estimation method described in Section~\ref{est_cons} is used to compute the log-likelihood $\ell_n(H_0)$ under the null hypothesis, and the method described in Section~\ref{m_em} is used to estimate the log-likelihood $\ell_n(H_a)$ under the alternative hypothesis.
 For each specification of $\boldsymbol{\beta}$, the simulation is repeated 200 times to approximate the distribution of the test statistic $\lambda_n$.
 This empirical distribution serves as a proxy for the true unconditional distribution of the test statistic.
-The three resulting density curves, shown in Figure~\ref{fig:sim1_glrt}, are nearly identical.
+The three resulting density curves, shown in Figure~\ref{fig:sim1_summary}(f), are nearly identical.
 This finding is consistent with Theorem~\ref{theorem_glrt}, which establishes that the asymptotic distribution of $\lambda_n$ under the null hypothesis is independent of the true values of the unknown constant coefficients and other nuisance parameters.